Paul Morris (racing driver): Stadium Super Trucks

 In 2015, Morris made his Speed Energy Formula Off-Road (Stadium Super Trucks) debut at Surfers Paradise, where he finished third in the first race.
 A doubleheader on 25 October saw Morris finish fifth and second to score the overall win.
 A year later, he ran much of the 2016 schedule and finished fourth in points, the highest championship run for a winless driver that year.

 Morris contested the full 2017 schedule as he scored three wins at Adelaide and Darwin (twice).
 Entering the season finale at Lake Elsinore Diamond, Morris trailed Matthew Brabham by 15 points but did not participate due to a rib injury.
 In his place, he had off-road veteran Jerett Brooks drive his No. 67 truck, with all points scored by Brooks going to Morris; Brooks finished eighth and second in the weekend, enabling Morris to win the 2017 championship by one point over Brabham.

 In May 2018, the series formed an alliance with Boost Mobile to increase its presence in Australia.
 As part of the agreement, Paul Morris Motorsport became a logistics partner for the series' Australian operations.
 However, SST was banned by the Confederation of Australian Motor Sport (CAMS) later that month for safety reasons.
 When the trucks returned in 2019 under the Boost Mobile Super Trucks name, Paul Morris Motorsport's Norwell Motorplex became its headquarters.
 In October 2019, Morris also ran his first SST race of the year at Gold Coast; he led much of the second race before colliding with Cole Potts on the final lap, surrendering the win to Brabham.

 When the series began an Australian championship in 2020 called the Boost Mobile Super Trucks, Morris and Paul Morris Racing Academy development driver Luke van Herwaarde partnered to race under the Team Norwell name.

-The 2021 Boost Mobile Super Trucks Series began with Morris winning two of three races in the opener at Symmons Plains Raceway before finishing second to Shae Davies in the last.
+The 2021 Boost Mobile Super Trucks began with Morris winning two of three races in the opener at Symmons Plains Raceway before finishing second to Shae Davies in the last.
 The same pattern of winning the first two but being denied a sweep by Davies occurred a round later at Hidden Valley Raceway.
 The season ended early after the COVID-19 pandemic cancelled many of the final rounds.
 Morris and Davies were mathematically tied for the points lead with 93 points apiece, and the former held the tiebreaker as he had four wins to Davies' two.